nsimon1/userland/README.md

+# THIS RAWCAM BRANCH IS BEING DEPRECATED.
+# raspiraw has moved to https://github.com/6by9/raspiraw

 This repository contains the source code for the ARM side libraries used on Raspberry Pi.
 These typically are installed in /opt/vc/lib and includes source for the ARM side code to interface to:
 EGL, mmal, GLESv2, vcos, openmaxil, vchiq_arm, bcm_host, WFC, OpenVG.